yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 {{{
 echo `nvram get vlan$VLAN_NUMERports` > /proc/switch/eth0/vlan/$VLAN_NUMER/ports
 }}}
-but remember to replace the two "$VLAN_NUMER"s with the vlan number you want to activate the settings for.
+but remember to replace the two "$VLAN_NUMER"s with the VLAN number you want to activate the settings for.
 You can also use some program such as RoboCfg (which isn't used by default).

 === Enabling all RAM ===
-On newer WL500G Premium routers all RAM is enabled by default.
+On newer Asus WL500g Premium routers all RAM is enabled by default.

 If you look at "dmesg | grep Memory" or "free" command's output, you will probably see that there's only 16MB of RAM.
 Specs says there should be 32MB.